jbblily/Foundry-VTT-Prettier-Login-Screen/README.md

 ## Notice
 This module is technically considered as "Core Translation Moudule", which means **you can't use this module if you are using another core translation module**.

+Foundry's language file falls back to default language (English) if your json file doesn't contain appropriate keys.

+Therefore, the screen will be shown as English, with world's login screen css applied.

 A user can only use one core translation module at a time.

 If you are already using other core translation module, you should manually add css file to your module.